Albany County: 140 new positive coronavirus test results overnight

 “What you did yesterday will affect us going forward,” said County Executive McCoy at a briefing Friday.

-Local officials have been closely monitoring the seven-day rolling average of positive test results,because if it’s over 3% for 10 days in a row, Albany County could become a yellow zone with heightened state restrictions.
+Local officials have been closely monitoring the seven-day rolling average of positive test results, because if it’s over 3% for 10 days in a row, Albany County could become a yellow zone with heightened state restrictions.
 Thursday was the county’s fifth day in a row.
 McCoy says there is a discrepancy with the state’s regional coronavirus dashboard.
-According to the state’s data, Albany County had their sixth consecutive day of 3 percent or higher on Friday.
+According to the state’s data, Albany County had their sixth consecutive day of 3% or higher on Friday.
 But According to McCoy, it actually comes out to a number that would reset the microcluster clock.

 McCoy plans on discussing this with the Regional Control Room that tracks coronavirus in the Capital Region.